Cartographic creations – Label a map

 If you don't have access to ArcGIS Pro or an ArcGIS organizational account, see options for software access.

-3. In the Contents pane, right-click Index years and click Label.
-Right-click Index years again and click Labeling Properties.
+3. In the Contents pane, right-click Index years and choose Label.

 The Label Class pane appears.
 You'll write an Arcade expression so the labels can convey information from two fields at once: the year and the extent in million square kilometers.